unbit/uwsgi-docs/articles/OffloadingWebsocketsAndSSE.rst

 Wouldn't it be cool if you could tell another thread to send the file for you, so you will be able to manage another request?

-Offloading is exactly this: it will give you one ore more threads for doing simple and slow task for you.
+Offloading is exactly this: it will give you one or more threads for doing simple and slow tasks for you.
 Which kind of tasks?
 All of those that can be managed in a non-blocking way, so a single thread can manage thousand of transfers for you.

 You can see it as the DMA engine in your computer, your CPU will program the DMA to transfer memory from a controller to the RAM, and then will be freed to accomplish another task while the DMA works in background.